icann/resolver-testbed/setup-and-running.md

 The last two steps can be repeated as the configurations change for different testing.

+## Create the host mangement network _vboxnet0_

+In the Virtualbox _Host Network Manager_ create a new management network called _vboxnet0_.
+It should use the network 192.168.56/24 and have DHCP enabled.

-## Build the Base VM Image for Resolvers and the Middlebox on the Control Host
+## Build the Debian base VM image

+Because the middlebox-vm and resolvers-vm VMs are both based on Debian, build a base VM that will be cloned into the two VMs.

 * Get the recent Debiain image from `http://cdimage.debian.org/cdimage/release/current/amd64/iso-cd/debian-9.6.0-amd64-netinst.iso`